olechka13/kottans-frontend/README.md

 # kottans-frontend
-Repository for course kottans-frontend.
+## Repository for course kottans-frontend.
-Getting new knowledge is always cool
+To learn new skills or information is always cool